-CMAC offers a variety of video production classes.
-The first step before you can sign-up for a class is to attend orientation.
+CMAC offers a variety of video production workshops.
+The first step before you can sign-up is to attend orientation.
 Orientation is free, open to the public, and typically happens once a month at the beginning of the month.

 Once you’re done with orientation, if you haven’t already, you should pay your CMAC membership dues.
-This is required before you can sign-up for any other classes.
+This is required before you can sign-up for any other workshops.
 Membership dues can be paid online or in-person at our media center.
 Call 559-266-2622 or email firstname.lastname@example.org if you need assistance.

-You must sign-up in advance of the class.
+You must sign-up in advance of the workshop.
 No walk-ups are allowed, except for orientation.
-All classes take place at our media center at 1555 Van Ness Ave in downtown Fresno.
+All workshops take place at our media center at 1555 Van Ness Ave in downtown Fresno.
 Please do not arrive earlier than 15 minutes before class time.
-If it is a weekday evening class, the front door will be locked 15 minutes after class starts, so please be on time.
+If it is a weekday evening, the front door will be locked 15 minutes after the workshop starts, so please be on time.

 Orientation (open to non-members)

 Find out what CMAC has to offer.
 We will give you an overview of our channels, services and policies – plus answer your questions.
 This is a great opportunity to tell us how we can help you make the best use of your community media center.
 Orientation is mandatory for all CMAC members.

 Explore strategies to effectively plan a community access television show in our studio or on location.
 Topics include idea generation, script writing, rundowns, underwriting, legal issues, production and post-production options.